Spenquatch/listen-cli/plans.md

 - No popups; no pane focus changes; fast paste.

 Hot model, cold mic (no first‑word cutoffs)
-- Engines must be prewarmed so there is zero model warm‑up delay on the first toggle.
+- Engines must be prewarmed so there is zero model warm-up delay on the first toggle.
-- Keep models/recognizers loaded ("hot") for the life of the tmux session, but do not feed audio until the user toggles on.
+- Keep models/recognizers loaded ("hot") for the life of the tmux session.
+Local engines (sherpa-onnx) now keep the microphone loop warm continuously; the toggle only gates HUD updates and pasting.
-- Mic capture and decode loops start only on toggle‑on and stop on toggle‑off.
+- Remote providers (AssemblyAI, etc.) continue to start/stop mic capture on each toggle.

 Invariants you MUST keep
 - Paste uses tmux buffer + `paste-buffer -p` (bracketed paste).
 Never write to the app pty directly.